ErwinBIju/AD-DS-Helpdesk-Troubleshooting-Lab/tickets/ticket-008-fine-grained-password-policy/README.md

 The group was created as a Global Security group because Password Settings Objects can apply to users and global security groups.

 This group is not being used as a GPO target.
-A PSO is different from a GPO.
 A GPO is linked to a site, domain, or OU.
-A PSO can be assigned directly to users or global security groups.
+A Password Settings Object is different because it can be assigned directly to users or global security groups.

 ---